Last weekend was the 2019 JayP’s Backyard Fat Pursuit in Island Park, Idaho. We reached out to Jay for a few photos and a recap from the event…

 *Mike Barklow was the first to do the event self-supported with a time of 47:49

-Congratulations to all of the participants, and a shout out goes to all of the volunteers, including Jay, who went three days without sleep to make the Fat Pursuit happen.This article was originally published on this site
+Congratulations to all of the participants, and a shout out goes to all of the volunteers, including Jay, who went three days without sleep to make the Fat Pursuit happen.Read the rest of article at its source on this site